gottacatchenall/ms_false_negatives/README.md

 limitation on in-situ sampling means we should optimize where we sample across space so that for a given number of samples, we obtain the maximum information possible.
 Second, what is meant by “acceptable” FNR?
-This raises the question: does a shifting FNR lead to rapid transitions in the our ability inference and predictions about the structure and dynamics of networks, or does it produce a roughly linear decay in model efficacy?
+This raises the question: does a shifting FNR lead to rapid transitions in our ability inference and predictions about the structure and dynamics of networks, or does it produce a roughly linear decay in model efficacy?
 We explore this in the next section.